 UMBC offers employees a variety of affordable, competitive, basic, and supplemental health benefit plans with certain coverage available to dependents and spouses, as well as retirement and leave benefits.
 Availability of benefits is based upon eligibility and category of employment.

-UMBC, through the Maryland Department of Budget and Management (DBM), offers a flexible health-related benefits menu which allows employees to choose from a number of options including medical (including vision and mental health), dental, prescription drug, personal accidental death and dismemberment, long term care, and group term life insurance plans.
-Except for Long Term Care and certain coverage levels of term life insurance, these plans are offered on a pre-tax basis which means that Federal, State and Social Security taxes will not be owed on the amount you contribute for your benefits.
+UMBC, through the Maryland Department of Budget and Management (DBM), offers a flexible health-related benefits menu which allows employees to choose from a number of options including medical (including vision and mental health), dental, prescription drug, personal accidental death and dismemberment, group term life insurance plans and flexible spending.
+Plans are offered on a pre-tax basis for regular employees.

 Please click on the benefit links above for more information on each type of plan.

-New employees have 60 calendar days from their original date of employment to enroll for any of the benefit programs outlined.
+New employees have 60 days from their original date of employment to enroll in Benefits using the Statewide Personnel System (SPS) Workday.
 Once enrolled in a benefit option, coverage may not be cancelled or changed until the open enrollment period, unless a Qualifying Event occurs (birth of child, marriage, etc.).

 Health Insurance Plans

-There are three (3) types of medical plan structures offered by the State of Maryland.
+There are three (3) types of medical plan types offered by the State of Maryland.
 Full details are covered in the State Benefits Guide referenced below:

-Integrative Health Model (IHM): The IHM Plan is offered exclusively through Kaiser and is an in-network plan where you can receive care at one of Kaisers Facilities.
+- Integrative Health Model (IHM): The IHM Plan is offered exclusively through Kaiser and is an in-network plan where you can receive care at one of Kaisers Facilities.
 The plan covers 100% in-network for most services rendered within the Kaiser network.
 Please review the State Benefits Guide for details.

-The State offers two dental plans through United Concordia: one dental health maintenance organizations (DHMO) and a Preferred Provider Organization (DPPO) plan.
+The State offers two dental plans: one dental health maintenance organization (DHMO) through Delta Dental and a Preferred Provider Organization (DPPO) plan through United Concordia.